melinda-z/CI-MS3-Tutti-Fruitti/README.md

 I would like to thank:

-- My mentor Antonio Rodriguez for his patience generosity with his times.
+- My mentor Antonio Rodriguez for his patience and generosity with his times.

 - Help and support from fellow students in the Slack community.